Di-Diana-AJ-1103/internet-speed-test/README.md

     - This installs `speedtest-cli`, `pytest`, `coverage`, and `pyinstaller`.
     - These libraries are **imported inside the Python code** and must be installed before running.

-2. **Run the application**:
+2. Run the application:

     ```bash
     python src/speed_test_app.py
     ```

-3. **After the speed test results are displayed**, the application will **wait for the user to press ENTER** before closing the terminal.
+3. After the speed test results are displayed, the application will wait for the user to press ENTER before closing the terminal.

 ## Build Executable Locally

-1. Install PyInstaller if you haven't already:
+1. Install PyInstaller (if you haven't already):

     ```bash
     pip install pyinstaller
     ```

-2. Build the executable:
+2. Build executable:

     ```bash
     pyinstaller --onefile src/speed_test_app.py